brezlord/iDRAC7_fan_control/README.md

 --> Setting fan speed to 20%
 ```
-systemd
-Once you have verified the script is working you can set it to run every 5 minuites via cron.
-On TrueNAS this can be found under the Tasks menu --> Cron Jobs.
+Once you have verified the script is working you can set it to run every 5 minutes via cron.

+On TrueNAS Core this can be found under the Tasks menu --> Cron Jobs.

+On TrueNAS Scale this can be found under the System menu --> Advanced Cron Jobs tab.

+## Systemd

 ## Running as a service